 Representative publication: "Brokerage and Boots on the Grounds: Complements or Substitutes in the Manufacturing Extension Partnerships?”
 Co-authored with Philipp Brandt, University of Mannheim, and Josh Whitford, Columbia University.
 Economic Development Quarterly.
 Forthcoming.

-Root-Cause Regulation: Protecting Work and Workers in the Twenty-First Century (Harvard University Press 2018).
+Root-Cause Regulation: Protecting Work and Workers in the 21st Century.
+Harvard University Press (2018).
 Co-authored with Michael Piore, Massachusetts Institute of Technology.

 Comparative Development (SOC 1600)

 DEVL 1000 Sophomore Seminar in Development Studies